ImmortalMan01/mod-plugin/README.md

 For example a blocked word of `run` will also match `running` or `runner` when stemming is active.
 The stemmer supports English and Turkish based on the `language` setting.
+When the `language` is set to `tr`, enabling `use-zemberek` will use the Zemberek morphological analyzer so inflected forms like `sikleri` are detected even if only `sik` is in the blocked list.
 You can also prefix and suffix an entry with `/` to use a regular expression.
 These regex patterns are matched against the normalized text.
 For example